EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 EQ Bank is the digital banking platform operated by Equitable Bank, which was founded in 1970 and is one of Canada’s largest independent Schedule I chartered banks.
 Equitable Bank holds over $74 billion in combined assets under management and employs more than 1,700 people.
 EQ Bank itself was launched in 2016 as a direct-to-consumer, online-only banking brand.

 The model is straightforward: by operating entirely online with no physical branches, EQ Bank has significantly lower overhead costs than a traditional bank.
 Those savings are passed on to customers in the form of higher interest rates and zero fees.
-It’s the same logic as buying direct from a manufacturer rather than through a retailer — the middle layers get cut out, and the customer wins.
+It’s the same logic as buying direct from a manufacturer rather than through a retailer.

 As of 2026, EQ Bank has attracted over $8 billion in customer deposits and has been named one of Forbes’ Best Banks in Canada for five consecutive years.
 It is CDIC-insured through Equitable Bank, so your deposits carry the same federal government insurance as deposits at any Big Six bank.